andrewbranch/docs/modules/03_Reference.md

 5. Does the first condition `"types"` match this request? **Yes.**
 6. In `./types/*.d.ts`, replace `*` with the substitution `wildcard`. **`./types/wildcard.d.ts`**
 7. Does the path `"./types/wildcard.d.ts"` have a recognized TypeScript file extension? **Yes, so don’t use extension substitution.**
-8. Return the path `"./types/wildcard.d.ts"` if it exists, `undefined` otherwise.
+8. Return the path `"./types/wildcard.d.ts"` if the file exists, `undefined` otherwise.

 #### package.json `"imports"` and self-name imports